pascalweiss/grafana-tempo-docker-compose/README.md

 ```

 #### Data persistence
-Tempo data is stored in the `tempo-data` volume.
+Tempo data is stored in the `tempo-data` volume, which is created in the same directory as the `docker-compose.yml`
+file when you run `docker-compose up`.